Save a copy of a layer

 Your website will include several maps of Switzerland, each featuring different thematic data.
 Instead of applying the filter every time, you'll save a copy of the layer that is prefiltered.

-1. In the Layers pane, on the World Countries layer, click the Options button.
-Click Save as.
+1. In the Layers pane, on the World Countries layer, click the Options button and choose Save as.

-2. In the Create item window, for Title, type Switzerland, followed by your name or initials (for example, Switzerland Your Name).
+2. In the Save as window, for Title, type Switzerland, followed by your name or initials (for example, Switzerland Your Name).

 Note: